Dwarfism: Dwarf sports

-Dwarfs are supported to compete in sport by a number of organisations nationally and internationally.

-Dwarfs are included in some events in the Athletics at the Summer Paralympics.
+Dwarfs have support and compete in sport by a number of organizations nationally and internationally.
+They are included in some events in the athletics at the Summer Paralympics.

 The Dwarf Athletic Association of America and the Dwarf Sports Association UK provide opportunities for dwarfs to compete nationally and internationally in the Americas and Europe, respectively.

-The Dwarf Sports Association UK organises between 5 and 20 events per month for athletes with restricted growth conditions in the UK.
+The World Dwarf Games (WDG) are a multi-sport event for athletes of short stature.
+The WDG have been held every four years since 1993 and are the world's largest sporting event exclusively for athletes with dwarfism.
+The Dwarf Sports Association UK organizes between 5 and 20 events per month for athletes with restricted growth conditions in the UK.
 For instance, swimming and bicycling are often recommended for people with skeletal dysplasias, since those activities put minimal pressure on the spine.

 Since its early days, professional wrestling has had the involvement of dwarf athletes.
 "Midget wrestling" had its heyday in the 1950s–'70s, when wrestlers such as Little Beaver, Lord Littlebrook, and Fuzzy Cupid toured North America, and Sky Low Low was the first holder of the National Wrestling Alliance's World Midget Championship.
-In the following couple of decades, more wrestlers became prominent in North America, including foreign wrestlers like Japan's Little Tokyo.
-Although the term is seen by some as pejorative, many past and current midget wrestlers, including Hornswoggle, have said they take pride in the term due to its history in the industry and its marketability.
+In the next couple of decades, more wrestlers became prominent in North America including foreign wrestlers like Japan's Little Tokyo.
+Although the term is seen by some as pejorative, many past and current midget wrestlers including Hornswoggle said they take pride in the term due to its history in the industry and its marketability.